Skip to content

 A

-The basic method is to epilate about 4 eyelashes from each upper and lower lid and examine them under a light microscope for adult mites and larvae 1)2).
-However, D. brevis may hide within the meibomian glands and may not be detected by this method 1)5).
-In suspicious cases, after antiseptic treatment of the eyelid margin, compress the tarsal plate to express meibum and observe directly under a microscope.
-In a 46-year-old male, 15 D. brevis mites were detected in meibum 5).
-In vivo confocal microscopy is a non-invasive method that allows observation of mites within hair follicles in living tissue, but the availability and cost of the equipment are challenges 1).
+The basic method involves plucking about 4 eyelashes from each upper and lower lid and examining them under a light microscope for adult mites and larvae1)2).
+However, D. brevis may hide within the meibomian glands and may not be detected by this method1)5).
+In suspicious cases, after antiseptic treatment of the eyelid margin, the tarsal plate is compressed to express meibum, which is then directly observed under a microscope.
+In one report, 15 D. brevis mites were detected in the meibum of a 46-year-old male5).
+A non-invasive method, in vivo confocal microscopy, allows observation of mites within hair follicles in living tissue, but the availability and cost of the equipment are challenges1).

-Demodex blepharitis follows a chronic course, and strong evidence for a cure is lacking.
-The treatment goals are reduction of mite count, disappearance of cylindrical dandruff, improvement of symptoms, control of complications (MGD, BKC, RCE, chalazion), and long-term stabilization of the ocular surface 1)4)6).
-Treatment is based on basic eyelid care, with a strategy of adding mite-killing agents in layers.
+Demodex blepharitis follows a chronic course, and there is no strong evidence for a complete cure.
+Treatment goals are reduction of mite count, disappearance of cylindrical dandruff, improvement of symptoms, control of complications (MGD, BKC, RCE, chalazion), and long-term stabilization of the ocular surface1)4)6).
+The treatment strategy is based on basic eyelid care, with the addition of acaricidal agents in a layered approach.

-Warm compresses, eyelid hygiene, and meibum expression are the foundation of treatment for MGD and blepharitis in general, following the recommendations of the Japanese Ophthalmological Society’s Meibomian Gland Dysfunction Clinical Practice Guidelines 2023 4).
+Warm compresses, eyelid hygiene, and meibum expression are the foundation of treatment for MGD and blepharitis in general4).

-• Warm compresses: The guidelines state “strongly recommended to perform” 4).
-Use a commercially available warm eye mask, about twice a day for at least 5 minutes.
-Raise the eyelid temperature to the melting point of meibomian lipids to promote meibum dissolution and secretion.
+• Warm compresses: Use a commercially available warm eye mask, twice daily for at least 5 minutes.
+This raises the eyelid temperature to the melting point of meibomian gland lipids, promoting meibum liquefaction and secretion4).

-• Eyelid hygiene: “Weakly recommended to perform” 4).
-Use a cotton ball moistened with water or a commercially available eyelid cleanser, and gently clean the eyelash roots with a cotton swab.
-While improvement in subjective symptoms, meibomian gland opening findings, meibum grade, BUT, and keratoconjunctival epithelial damage is expected, adverse events such as eye irritation may occur depending on the cleanser used 4).
+• Eyelid hygiene: Use a cotton ball moistened with water or a commercially available eyelid cleanser, and gently clean the eyelash roots with a cotton swab.
+While improvements in subjective symptoms, meibomian gland orifice findings, meibum grade, tear break-up time, and keratoconjunctival epithelial damage are expected, adverse events such as eye irritation may occur depending on the cleanser used4).

-• Meibum expression: “Weakly recommended” for cases with obstructive MGD 4).
-Use a specialized instrument such as the Arita meibomian gland expression forceps, and perform regularly in the outpatient setting.
+• Meibum expression: Consider in cases with obstructive MGD.
+Use specialized instruments such as the Arita meibomian gland expression forceps, and perform regularly in the outpatient setting4).

-Tea tree oil is an essential oil extracted from Melaleuca alternifolia, and its main component, terpinen-4-ol (T4O), exerts a miticidal effect7)8).
-The mechanism of action is thought to be mite nerve paralysis due to acetylcholinesterase inhibition1)6).
+Tea tree oil is an essential oil extracted from Melaleuca alternifolia, and its main component, terpinen-4-ol (T4O), exerts acaricidal effects7)8).
+The mechanism of action is thought to be mite nerve paralysis via acetylcholinesterase inhibition1)6).

-• 50% TTO clinic wiping once a week + 10% TTO home wiping daily for one month has been reported to eliminate mites, reduce inflammation of the eyelid margin, conjunctiva, and cornea, decrease tear IL-1β and IL-17 levels, and improve ocular surface irritation symptoms6)7)10).
+• 50% TTO once-weekly clinic wiping + 10% TTO daily home wiping for one month has been reported to eliminate mites, reduce inflammation of the eyelid margin, conjunctiva, and cornea, decrease tear IL-1β and IL-17 levels, and improve ocular surface irritation symptoms6)7)10).

-• For the T4O single-agent preparation Cliradex®, a regimen of once daily for mild cases and twice daily for moderate to severe cases for an initial 2 months has been proposed6).
+• For the T4O single-agent formulation Cliradex®, a regimen of once daily for mild cases and twice daily for moderate to severe cases for an initial 2 months has been proposed6).

-The Japanese MGD Clinical Practice Guideline 2023 also includes one RCT using a tea tree oil-containing cleansing agent, showing improvement in subjective symptoms, meibomian gland orifice findings, meibum grade, BUT, and keratoconjunctival epithelial damage4).
-However, the same guideline also notes that 52.5% (21 of 40 cases) in the TTO-containing cleansing agent group experienced eye irritation as an adverse event, emphasizing the importance of adjusting concentration and frequency and checking for a history of skin sensitivity when using it4).
+In an RCT using a tea tree oil-containing cleansing agent, improvements in subjective symptoms, meibomian gland orifice findings, meibum grade, BUT, and keratoconjunctival epithelial damage were demonstrated4).
+However, as an adverse event, ocular irritation was observed in 52.5% (21 of 40 cases) of the TTO-containing cleansing agent group, and when using it, adjustment of concentration and frequency and confirmation of history of skin hypersensitivity are important4).

 Pharmacotherapy

 Oral ivermectin: A regimen of 200 μg/kg administered twice on Day 0 and Day 7 is used9).
 In a study of 24 eyes of 12 patients with refractory posterior blepharitis, a significant decrease in D. folliculorum count, improvement in Schirmer I value, and improvement in BUT were reported9).
-It induces paralysis by acting on mite GABA receptors1).
+It induces paralysis by acting on GABA receptors in mites1).

-Topical ivermectin cream 1%: The miticidal and anti-inflammatory effects are enhanced when combined with metronidazole1).
+Topical ivermectin cream 1%: When combined with metronidazole, the miticidal and anti-inflammatory effects are enhanced1).

 Metronidazole: It has both DNA damage via nitro radicals and anti-inflammatory effects, and is used orally or topically1).

-0.25% povidone-iodine / DMSO formulation: Topical application twice daily has been reported in case reports to improve symptoms and signs of anterior and posterior Demodex blepharitis11).
+0.25% povidone-iodine / DMSO formulation: A case report showed improvement in symptoms and findings of anterior and posterior Demodex blepharitis with twice-daily topical application11).

-1.5% azithromycin hydrate ophthalmic solution: Weakly recommended in the MGD guidelines for improving subjective symptoms, meibomian gland orifice findings, and meibum grade4).
+1.5% azithromycin hydrate ophthalmic solution: It may be used to improve subjective symptoms, meibomian gland orifice findings, and meibum grade4).

-0.1% fluorometholone ophthalmic solution: Short-term use in cases with severe inflammation.
-Weakly recommended in the MGD guidelines; in Japan, insurance coverage is limited to cases with blepharitis4).
+0.1% fluorometholone ophthalmic solution: Used short-term in combination for cases with severe inflammation.
+In Japan, it is covered by insurance only when complicated with blepharitis4).

-Minocycline hydrochloride 100 mg/day oral: Used as part of standard MGD treatment for anti-inflammatory and lipid-modulating effects4).
+Minocycline hydrochloride 100 mg/day oral: It may be used for anti-inflammatory and lipid-regulating effects4).

-Microblepharoexfoliation (BlephEx): An office procedure that mechanically removes cylindrical scales, debris, and mites from the eyelid margin using a rotating microsponge1).
-It is also expected to disrupt bacterial biofilms, and combination with tea tree oil therapy has been reported to improve OSDI and mite counts1).
+Microblepharoexfoliation (BlephEx): An in-office procedure that mechanically removes cylindrical scales, debris, and mites from the eyelid margin using a rotating microsponge 1).
+It is also expected to disrupt bacterial biofilms, and when combined with tea tree oil therapy, improvements in OSDI and mite counts have been reported 1).

-Meibomian gland probing: Improves meibum expression in Demodex blepharitis complicated by obstructive MGD6).
+Meibomian gland probing: Improves meibum outflow in Demodex blepharitis complicated by obstructive MGD 6).

-Oral ivermectinGABA receptor inhibition1)200 μg/kg on Day 0, Day 79)For severe/refractory cases
+Oral ivermectinGABA receptor inhibition 1)200 μg/kg on Day 0 and Day 7 9)For severe or refractory cases

-Topical ivermectin + metronidazoleMiticidal + DNA damage1)Apply daily1)Useful in cases with rosacea
+Topical ivermectin + metronidazoleAcaricidal + DNA damage1)Daily application1)Useful in cases with rosacea

 0.25% povidone-iodine/DMSOOxidative and anti-mite action11)Apply twice daily11)Case report level

-BlephExMechanical removal1)Outpatient procedure + home careEnhanced effect when combined with TTO
+BlephExMechanical removal1)In-office procedure + home careEnhanced effect when combined with TTO

-IPLPhotothermal effect, miticidal 1)3–4 sessions at 2–4 week intervals 1)Not approved in Japan 4)
+IPLPhotothermal effect, acaricidal1)3–4 sessions at 2–4 week intervals1)Not approved in Japan4)

-• MGD: Enhance warm compresses, expression, and azithromycin eye drops 4)
+• MGD: Enhance warm compress, expression, and azithromycin eye drops4)

 • Evaporative dry eye: Artificial tears, sodium hyaluronate eye drops.
-Diquafosol sodium eye drops are not covered by insurance for MGD alone, and guidelines weakly recommend against its use for MGD alone 4)
+Diquafosol sodium eye drops are not covered by insurance for MGD alone and are not typically used for MGD alone4)

-• Recurrent corneal erosion / punctate keratopathy: Eye ointment, therapeutic soft contact lenses, and autologous serum eye drops if needed
+• Recurrent corneal erosion and punctate superficial keratopathy: Eye ointment, therapeutic soft contact lenses, and autologous serum eye drops as needed

-• Pediatric blepharokeratoconjunctivitis (BKC): Combine systemic antibiotics, eye ointment, and therapeutic contact lenses.
-In pediatric cases reported by Lee et al., aggressive anti-mite treatment and corneal therapy were necessary for severe keratitis 2)
+• Pediatric blepharokeratoconjunctivitis (BKC): Systemic antibiotics, eye ointment, and therapeutic contact lenses in combination.
+In pediatric cases reported by Lee et al., aggressive antiparasitic treatment and corneal treatment were necessary for severe keratitis2)

 A

-The basics are three steps: warm compresses, eyelid massage, and eyelid hygiene 4)6).
-Apply a clean towel or a commercially available warm eye mask to the eyelids for at least 5 minutes twice a day 4).
+The basics are three steps: warm compress, eyelid massage, and eyelid hygiene4)6).
+Apply a clean towel or a commercially available warm eye mask to the eyelids for at least 5 minutes twice daily4).
 Then gently massage the upper and lower eyelids in a vertical direction to promote meibomian gland secretion.
-Finally, carefully clean the eyelash roots with a cotton ball moistened with water or a dedicated cleansing agent 4).
-Preparations containing tea tree oil have been reported to be added about once a week, with attention to concentration 7)10).
-Avoid excessive rubbing, and pay attention to hygiene of cosmetics and eyelash extensions.
+Finally, carefully clean the eyelash roots with a cotton ball moistened with water or a dedicated cleansing agent4).
+Preparations containing tea tree oil have been reported to be added about once a week, with attention to concentration7)10).
+Avoid excessive rubbing, and also pay attention to hygiene of cosmetics and eyelash extensions.
 Daily continuation even after the acute phase subsides is key to preventing recurrence.

 6. Pathophysiology and Detailed Mechanisms